-For various groupings of measures, the data were presented with the average present value of lost savings (PV\$ lost/ft2), standard error (SE) of the average lost savings, number of observations (count), statistical t-value (T-score), absolute precision, and relative precision of the estimated average as shown in Table A.1.
-All estimates were completed for a 90% confidence interval.
-The relative precision varied greatly at the measure level (22% to 612%) as the number of observations per measure and the amount of variation in the data per measure varied.
+For various groupings of measures, estimated average present value of lost savings (PV\$ lost/ft2), standard error (SE) of the average lost savings, number of observations (count), statistical t-value (T-score), and absolute and relative precision at 90% confidence, shown in the tables below.
+The relative precision varied greatly at the measure level (22% to 612%), as the number of observations per measure and the amount of variation in the data per measure varied.